 3. Highlight any changes you have made or intend to make

-If the situation warrants, “changes you have made or intend to make” can be as simple as inviting the guest to contact you, so you can make it right.
-Don’t promise any form of compensation online to avoid setting a precedent.
+If the situation warrants conveying any changes that you have made or will make, you can simply invite the guest to contact you directly so you can make it right.
+Be sure to provide the best email address for getting in touch.
+And don’t promise any form of compensation online to avoid setting a precedent.

-4. Evaluate the need for follow up procedures.
+4. Evaluate the need for follow up-procedures

-Is there an easy fix to the problem?
+- Is there an easy fix to the problem?

-Is the problem unfounded or not likely to be repeated?
+- Is the problem unfounded or not likely to be repeated?